bovem/bovem.github.io/content/posts/homelab/building-your-own-homelab/index.md

 * Gaming on Windows VM
 * Trying different self-hosted applications

-Based on my use cases I decided on following specification:
+Based on my use cases I decided on the following specification:
-* More than 8 cores and 16 threads for simultaneos exeuction of VMs (Linux and Windows) and other workloads.
-I decided to allocate atleast 4 threads to my Windows VM.
+* More than 8 cores and 16 threads for simultaneous execution of VMs (Linux and Windows) and other workloads.
+I decided to allocate at least 4 threads to my Windows VM.
-* Atleast 2TB of redundant storage i.e. two drives mirrored on NAS.
+* At least 2TB of redundant storage i.e. two drives mirrored on NAS.
-* 2.5 Gigabit networking on motherboard as the homelab as I'll be accessing services remotely.
+* 2.5 Gigabit networking on the motherboard as the homelab as I’ll be accessing services remotely.
 * 32GB memory would be adequate for all VMs.
 I went with DDR4 because DDR5 components exceed my budget.
 * 1TB NVMe SSD storage for the host OS/hypervisor to be installed on homelab.
-* PCIe bandwidth to support a Nvidia's GeForce RTX 3070/RTX 4070 GPU with an expansion card like Network Interface Card (NIC) for a possible 10 Gigabit upgrade in future.
+* PCIe bandwidth to support Nvidia’s GeForce RTX 3070/RTX 4070 GPU with an expansion card like Network Interface Card (NIC) for a possible 10 Gigabit upgrade in the future.
 * 2 X 2TB Hard Disk Drives for NAS server.

 <a href="/posts/homelab/building-your-own-homelab/#my-pc-build-specification">Skip to My PC Build Specification >></a>

 ## CPU
-For the CPU you should make sure if it has support for virtualization with enough cores and threads to host and deploy muliple services concurrently.
+For the CPU you should make sure it has support for virtualization with enough cores and threads to host and deploy multiple services concurrently.

 Depending on your goals you should also look for:
 * Overclocking support
 * ECC Memory support
-* Integrated Graphics: If your CPU dosen't have integrated graphics then you have to purchase a GPU to install or access the OS/hypervisor.
+* Integrated Graphics: If your CPU doesn’t have integrated graphics then you have to purchase a GPU to install or access the OS/hypervisor.

 I wanted a CPU with integrated graphics and more than or equal to 8 cores, the options in my budget were: <a href="https://www.amd.com/en/products/apu/amd-ryzen-7-7700" target="_blank">AMD Ryzen™ 7 7700</a> or <a href="https://www.intel.in/content/www/in/en/products/sku/230580/intel-core-i513500-processor-24m-cache-up-to-4-80-ghz/specifications.html" target="_blank">Intel® Core™ i5-13500</a>.
-I don't have any overclocking requirements, otherwise I would've went with <a href="https://www.intel.in/content/www/in/en/products/sku/230493/intel-core-i513600k-processor-24m-cache-up-to-5-10-ghz/specifications.html" target="_blank">Intel® Core™ i5-13600K</a>.
+I don't have any overclocking requirements, otherwise, I would've gone with <a href="https://www.intel.in/content/www/in/en/products/sku/230493/intel-core-i513600k-processor-24m-cache-up-to-5-10-ghz/specifications.html" target="_blank">Intel® Core™ i5-13600K</a>.

-I went with **i5-13500** as it has more cores and threads compared to Ryzen 7700.
+I went with the **i5-13500** as it has more cores and threads compared to Ryzen 7700.

 ## Motherboard
 The choice of your CPU limits the choices of your motherboard.
-First you'll have to select the motherboard chipset compatible with your CPU:
+First, you'll have to select the motherboard chipset compatible with your CPU:

 * <a href="https://www.amd.com/en/chipsets/am5" target="_blank">AMD chipsets</a>: B650, B650E, X670, X670E
 * <a href="https://ark.intel.com/content/www/us/en/ark/products/series/229717/intel-700-series-desktop-chipsets.html#@Desktop" target="_blank">Intel 700 series chipsets</a>: Z790, H770, B760, W790